archan937/directiverecord/README.md

 ## DirectiveRecord

-A thin layer on top of ActiveRecord for using paths within queries without thinking about association joins
+A layer on top of ActiveRecord for using paths within queries without thinking about association joins

 ### Installation